Feel Cold, Chilly, Chills, Chilled, Cold All The Time - anxiety symptoms

 The chilly, chilled, or cold spot may originate at one small location on or in the body, may involve the entire body, or any variation thereof.

-This anxiety symptom can come and go sporadically, occur frequently, or persist indefinitely.
-For example, you may feel cold, chilly, or chilled once and a while and not that often, or feel chills, chilly, and cold all the time.
+Feel cold, chills, chilled, chilliness symptoms can come and go sporadically, occur frequently, or persist indefinitely.
+For example, you may feel cold, chilly, or chilled once in a while and not that often, or feel chills, chilly, and cold all the time.

-This symptom can also precede, accompany, or follow an ‘episode’ of elevated anxiety and/or stress and is also often described as feeling chilly and tired.
+Feel cold, chills, chilled, chilliness symptoms can also precede, accompany, or follow an ‘episode’ of anxiety or stress and is also often described as feeling chilly and tired.

-Similar to other anxiety-caused sensations and symptoms, this symptom can occur in conjunction with an episode of high anxiety, can occur ‘out of the blue” and for no apparent reason, can occur immediately upon waking up, and/or be the cause of being woken up.
+Similar to other anxiety-caused sensations and symptoms, this feel cold, chills, chilled, chilliness feeling symptom can occur in conjunction with an episode of high anxiety, can occur ‘out of the blue” and for no apparent reason, can occur immediately upon waking up, or be the cause of being woken up.

 All of the above combinations and variations are common.

-What causes feeling cold, chilled, chills, chilly, and shivery?
+What causes the feel cold, chilled, chills, chilly, and shivery anxiety symptoms?

-Behaving in an apprehensive manner (worried, fretful, fearful) causes the body to produce the stress response.
-The stress response secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific physiological, psychological, and emotional changes that enhance the body's ability to deal with a threat - to either fight with or flee from it - which is the reason the stress response is often referred to as the fight or flight response.
+Being anxious causes the body to produce the stress response.
+The stress response secretes stress hormones into the bloodstream where they travel to targeted spots to bring about specific physiological, psychological, and emotional changes that enhance the body's ability to deal with a threat - to either fight with or flee from it - which is the reason this response is often referred to as the fight or flight response.

-While the stress response changes are active, they can cause a wide range of sensations and symptoms, including feeling chilled, chilly, chills, cold, and shivery.
-As long as the stress response is active, these types of anxiety symptoms can persist.
+While the stress response changes are active, they can cause a wide range of symptoms, including feeling chilled, chilly, chills, cold, and shivery.
+As long as this response is active, these types of anxiety symptoms can persist.

-How to eliminate the feeling cold, chilled, chills, chilly, and shivery symptom?
+How to eliminate the feel cold, chilled, chills, chilly, and shivery symptoms?

-When this anxiety symptom is caused by apprehensive behavior and the accompanying stress response changes, calming yourself down will bring an end to the stress response and its changes.
-As your body recovers from the active stress response – yes, there is a recovery period after the stress response changes have ended – this symptom should subside.
-Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
+When this feel cold, chilly anxiety symptom is caused by apprehensive behavior and the accompanying emergency response changes, calming yourself down will bring an end to the response and its changes.
+As your body recovers from the active stress response – yes, there is a recovery period after the stress response changes have ended – this feel cold symptom should subside.
+Keep in mind that it can take up to 20 minutes or more for the body to recover from a major response.
 But this is normal and shouldn’t be a cause for concern.

-When this symptom is caused by sustained stress, it may take a lot more time for the body to recover and to the point where this symptom is eliminated.
+When this feel cold, chilly symptom is caused by hyperstimulation, it can take a lot longer for the body to recover and to the point where this symptom is eliminated.

-Nevertheless, when the body has fully recovered, this symptom will completely subside.
+Nevertheless, when the body has recovered from the active stress response or hyperstimulation, this feel cold, chilly, chilled anxiety symptom subsides.
 Therefore, this symptom needn’t be a cause for concern.